VIKASKT1/web-based-brain-tumor-detection/README.md

 This system is an academic project intended for educational and demonstration purposes only.
 It is **not** a certified medical diagnostic tool and should not be used as a substitute for professional medical advice.

 ```

-Quick note: I set `DB_PORT=4000` (TiDB Serverless's default), and dropped the "connection pooling" line from Future Improvements since TiDB's distributed architecture behaves differently there — not worth a generic MySQL-pooling claim on a different DB engine.
-Swap the repo URL and author name if either needs adjusting.